Diurnal temperature variation: Differences in variation

 In Europe, due to its more northern latitude and close proximity to large warm water bodies (such as the Mediterranean), differences in daily temperature are not as pronounced as in other continents.
 However, places in Southern Europe significantly far from the Mediterranean tend to have high differences in daily temperatures, some around 14 C-change.
-These include Southwestern Iberia (e.g. Alvega or Badajoz) or the high-altitude plateaus of Turkey (if part of Europe) (e.g. Kayseri).
+These include Southwestern Iberia (e.g. Alvega or Badajoz) or the high-altitude plateaus of Turkey (if considered part of Europe) (e.g. Kayseri).

+In Australia, significant diurnal temperature variations generally occur in the Red Centre around Alice Springs and Uluru.

 Viticulture

 Diurnal temperature variation is of particular importance in viticulture.
 Wine regions situated in areas of high altitude experience the most dramatic swing in temperature variation during the course of a day.
 In grapes, this variation has the effect of producing high acid and high sugar content as the grapes' exposure to sunlight increases the ripening qualities while the sudden drop in temperature at night preserves the balance of natural acids in the grape.